kubernetes/enhancements/keps/sig-instrumentation/1661-event-api-migration/README.md

 Note that this means that if Event has both Regarding and Related objects, and only one of them is namespaced, it should be used as Regarding object.

 The biggest change is the semantics of the Event object in case of loops.
 If Series is nil it means that Event is a singleton, i.e. it happened only once and the semantics is exactly the same as currently in Events with `count = 1`.
 If Series is not nil it means that the Event is either beginning or the end of an Event series - equivalence of current Events with `count > 1`.
-Events for ongoing series have Series.State set to EventSeriesStateOngoing, while endings have Series.State set to EventSeriesStateFinished.
+Events for ongoing series have Series.State set to EventSeriesStateOngoing, while endings have Series.State set to EventSeriesStateFinished (Series.State field has been deprecated and will be removed before GA graduation).

 This change is better described in the section below.